Skip to main content

 We are working with local authorities and Registered Social Landlords (RSLs) to increase the amount of social housing available in Wales by bringing properties back into use and by providing support for the development of new high quality longer term housing.

 The Transitional Accommodation Capital Programme (TACP) was launched to help facilitate this and is intended to support everyone in housing need.
-Under the terms of the funding, these properties will be let to people currently in temporary accommodation including those in initial accommodation under the Super Sponsor route.
+Under the terms of the funding, these properties may be let to all those in housing need, including Ukrainians in initial accommodation under the Super Sponsor route.
 Accommodation funded through TACP can also be used to provide housing for Ukrainians who have entered Wales via other routes.

 Over £76 million was made available for the financial year 2022 to 2023 and is expected to deliver nearly 1,000 additional homes.
 It is for local authorities to determine how additional homes delivered using TACP funding are used to support move on from temporary accommodation based on their local needs and circumstances.